LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Celo-Mainnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Celo Mainnet Data Feeds
+# Celo Chainlink Oracle Jobs

 Celo is a blockchain platform focused on enabling financial inclusion through mobile-first decentralized finance (DeFi) solutions.
 It aims to provide accessible and affordable financial services to billions of people worldwide, leveraging mobile technology and a proof-of-stake consensus mechanism for efficiency and scalability.